Battle in Berlin: Outer suburbs

-While the fighting raged in the south-east of the city, between 320 and 330 French volunteers commanded by SS-Brigadeführer Gustav Krukenberg and organised as Sturmbataillon (assault battalion) "Charlemagne" were attached to XI SS Panzergrenadier Division Nordland.
+While the fighting raged in the south-east of the city, between 320 and 330 French volunteers commanded by SS-Brigadeführer Gustav Krukenberg from SS Division Charlemagne were attached to the Nordland Division.
 They moved from the SS training ground near Neustrelitz to the centre of Berlin through the western suburbs, which apart from unmanned barricades across the Havel and Spree were devoid of fortifications or defenders.
-Of all the reinforcements ordered to Berlin that day, only this Sturmbataillon arrived.
+Of all the reinforcements ordered to Berlin that day, only these French volunteers arrived.

 On 25 April, Krukenberg was appointed commander of Defence Sector C which included the Nordland Division, whose previous commander, Joachim Ziegler, was relieved of his command the same day.
 The arrival of the French SS men bolstered the Nordland Division whose Norge and Danmark regiments had been decimated in the fighting.
 Just midday as Krukenberg reached his command, the last German bridgehead south of the Teltow Canal was being abandoned.
 During the night Krukenberg informed General Hans Krebs, Chief of the General Staff of Oberkommando des Heeres (OKH) that within 24 hours the Nordland would have to fall back to the central sector Z (Z for Zentrum or Mitte).

 Soviet combat groups of the 8th Guards Army and the 1st Guards Tank Army fought their way through the southern suburbs of Neukölln towards Tempelhof Airport which was located just inside the S-Bahn defensive ring.
 Defending Sector D was Panzer Division Müncheberg.
-This division, down to its last dozen tanks and thirty armoured personnel carriers (APC)s, had been promised replacements for battle losses but only stragglers and Volkssturm were available to fill the ranks.
+This division, down to its last dozen tanks and thirty armoured vehicles, had been promised replacements for battle losses but only stragglers and Volkssturm were available to fill the ranks.
 The Soviets advanced cautiously, using flamethrowers to overcome defensive positions.
 By dusk Soviet T-34 tanks had reached the airfield, only six kilometres (four miles) south of the Führerbunker, where they were checked by stiff German resistance.
 The Müncheberg Division managed to hold the line until the afternoon of the next day, but this was the last time they were able to check the Soviet advance for more than a few hours.